About Us

 Thinkers Guild

-My name is Natasha and I am, first and foremost, a mum.
+My name is Natasha, and I am, first and foremost, a mum.

-We have always been a home educating family and I knew from around the age of twenty-one that I would not be sending my children to school.
+We have always been a home-educating family, and I knew from around the age of twenty-one that I would not be sending my children to school.

-I am currently a volunteer for an advocacy hotline and my main role is supporting parents when dealing with government organisations, schools and medical professionals.
+I am currently a volunteer for an advocacy hotline, and my main role is supporting parents when dealing with government organisations, schools and medical professionals.

 I have a BA from the University of Sheffield in Law and Criminology and I have studied psychology, sociology and English literature.